skntmax/nodeJs_machine_test/Readme.md

 app running at 3000 port .
 Api: score.json in root directory

-To see the data before inswertion using API.
+To see the data before insertion it using API.
  1> Open the app in 3000 port where you will see all the data have to be inserted .

 how to insert data